-CAC is a special place because of the community we share, and while some things may be a little different this year, our commitment to creating a loving space for students hasn’t changed.
+CAC is a special place because of the community we share, and through our continued commitment to creating a loving space for students.
 In fact, we are working in new and creative ways to ensure that our time together each day is even more focused and meaningful.

 We are excited to welcome students back to campus on Aug.
 16!
 Below you will find the Back-to-School guide for the Secondary campus.
 This guide is not intended to be exhaustive, but to provide families with basic information and answers to most questions related to the start of school.

 Additional detailed information will be provided prior to the start of school when appropriate.

 Click on the icons below to view each section.